Collectible card game: Stabilization and consolidation (1996–1997)

 In early 1996, the CCG market was still reeling from its recent failures and glut of products, including the release of Wizards' expansion Homelands which was rated as the worst Magic expansion to date.
 The next two years would mark a "cool off" period for the over-saturated CCG market.
 Additionally, manufacturers slowly came to understand that having a CCG was not enough to keep it alive.
 They also had to support organized players through tournaments.
 Combined with a new dichotomy between collectors and players especially among Magic players, more emphasis was placed on the game rather than the collectibility of the cards.

 Plenty more CCGs were introduced in 1996, chief among them were BattleTech, The X-Files, Mythos, and Wizards' very own Netrunner.
 Many established CCGs were in full swing releasing expansions every few months, but even by this time, many CCGs released only two years earlier had already been terminated.
 TSR had ceased production of Spellfire and attempted another collectible game called Dragon Dice which failed shortly after being released.

 On 3 June 1997, Wizards of the Coast announced that it had acquired TSR and its Dungeons & Dragons property which also gave them control of Gen Con.
 Wizards now had its long-sought role-playing game, and it quickly discontinued all plans to continue producing Dragon Dice or resuming production of the Spellfire CCG.
 Decipher was now sanctioning tournaments for their Star Trek and Star Wars games, with the latter also enjoying strong success from the re-released Star Wars Special Edition films.
-The Star Wars CCG would remain the second best-selling CCG until the introduction of Pokémon in 1999.
+The Star Wars CCG would remain the second best-selling CCG until the introduction of Pokémon to the United States in 1999.

-Wizards continued acquiring properties and bought Five Rings Publishing Group, Inc., creators of the Legend of the Five Rings CCG, Star Trek: The Next Generation collectible dice game, and the soon to be released Dune CCG, on 26 June.
+Wizards continued acquiring properties and bought Five Rings Publishing Group, Inc., creators of the Legend of the Five Rings CCG, Star Trek: The Next Generation Collectible Dice Game, and the soon to be released Dune CCG, on 26 June.
 Wizards also acquired Andon Unlimited which by association gave them control over the Origins Convention.
 By September, Wizards was awarded a patent for its "Trading Card Game".
 Later in October, Wizards announced that it would seek royalty payments from other CCG companies.
 Allegedly, only Harper Prism announced its intention to pay these royalties for its game Imajica.
 Other CCGs acknowledged the patent on their packaging.

 1997 saw a slow down in the release of new CCG games.
 Only 7 new games came out, among them: Dune: Eye of the Storm, Babylon 5, Shadowrun, Imajica and Aliens/Predator.
 Babylon 5 saw moderate success for a few years before its publisher Precedence succumbed to a nonrenewal of its license later on in 2001.
 Also in 1997, Vampire: The Eternal Struggle ceased production.
 However, Wizards of the Coast attempted to enter a more mainstream market with the release of a simplified version of Magic, called Portal.
 Its creation is considered a failure, along with its follow-up Portal Second Age released in 1998.